hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 ![ES_6](assets/ES_6.png)

 b.
-Click on Advanced options and enter the **Payload_keys** & **Context_keys** you want as per your use case, I have used **plan** & **planid** for purchase a plan use case
+Click on Advanced options and enter the **Payload_keys** & **Context_keys** you want as per your use case, in the below example we have used **plan** & **planid** for **purchase a plan** use case

 ![ES_7](assets/ES_7.png)

 c.
 Click on the Dictionary option present in the top and enter all Entity values you need for your buttons.
-In my case, as I have 4 plans so I created 4 dictionary values with proper variations as shown below
+In this case, as we have 4 plans so we created 4 dictionary values with proper variations as shown below

 ![ES_8](assets/ES_8.png)

 d.
-Save the entity and click on Add to bot says to add the entity on that node.
+Save the entity and click on **Add to bot says** to add the entity on that node.

 As the entity is already created with all the values, now we need to create a CTA from where the user can select the option.

-I am using a carousel to display the different plans to users i.e Mobile, Mobile+, Standard, and Premium as added in the Entity which will have the same button text as **Know more**.
+In the below example, we are using a carousel to display the different plans to users i.e Mobile, Mobile+, Standard, and Premium as added in the Entity which will have the same button text as **Know more**.

 ![ES_9](assets/ES_9.png)